gjr80/weewx-gw1000/README.md

 The Ecowitt Gateway driver can be operated as a traditional WeeWX driver where it is the source of loop data, or it can be operated as a WeeWX service where it is used to augment loop data produced by another driver.

-## Pre-Requisites ##
+## Pre-Requisites

 The Ecowitt Gateway driver requires WeeWX v3.7.0 or greater and will operate under Python2 or Python 3.

-## Installation Instructions ##
+## Installation Instructions

-### Installation as a WeeWX driver ###
+### Installation as a WeeWX driver

 **Note:** The following instructions are for installation under WeeWX v5.0.0 or later.
-For installation under earlier WeeWX versions refer to the [legacy WeeWX installation instructions]().
+For installation under earlier WeeWX versions refer to the [legacy WeeWX installation instructions](https://github.com/gjr80/weewx-gw1000/wiki/Legacy-installation-instructions).

-1. If the Ecowitt Gateway driver is to be installed on a fresh WeeWX installation first [install WeeWX](http://weewx.com/docs/5.0/usersguide/installing/) and configure WeeWX to use the *simulator*.
+1. If the Ecowitt Gateway driver is to be installed on a fresh WeeWX installation first [install WeeWX](http://weewx.com/docs/5.0/usersguide/installing/) and configure WeeWX to use the *simulator* driver.

-2. Install the latest version of the Ecowitt Gateway driver using the [*weectl* utility](http://weewx.com/docs/5.
-0/utilities/weectl-extension/#install-an-extension).
+2. Install the latest version of the Ecowitt Gateway driver using the [*weectl* utility](http://weewx.com/docs/5.0/utilities/weectl-extension/#install-an-extension).

     **Note:** The exact command syntax to invoke *weectl* on your system will depend on the installer used to install WeeWX.
 Refer to [Installation methods](http://weewx.com/docs/5.0/usersguide/installing/#installation-methods) in the WeeWX [User's Guide](http://weewx.com/docs/5.0/usersguide/introduction/).